-- A. The President, Executive Vice President, and Academic Senators shall be elected annually in the spring election, which will be held on a date set by the Elections Coordinator in consultation with the Executive Board.
+- A. Spring Election: The President, Executive Vice President, and Academic Senators shall be elected annually in the spring election, to be held the fourth week of March.
 (See Constitution, Article V, Section 2) - B. Fall Election: The Residential Senators shall be elected annually in the fall election, to be held the third week of classes.
 (See Constitution, Article V, Section 3)